-Increase of leverage the risk may arise as a result of shrinking Bank' own funds due to losses, as well as excessive accumulation of the exposures in comparison with the amount of own funds.
+Increase of leverage the risk may arise as a result of shrinking Bank' Tier 1 capital due to losses, as well as excessive accumulation of the exposures in comparison with the amount of Tier 1 capital.
 Leverage risk is characterized by the leverage ratio and the mismatch between assets and liabilities.

-Leverage will be calculated on the reporting reference date by dividing the Bank's Tier I capital to the exposure value of all assets and off-balance sheet items which are not deducted in determining Tier I capital and expressed as a percentage.
+Leverage will be calculated on the reporting reference date by dividing the Bank's Tier I capital to the exposure value of all assets which are not deducted in determining Tier I capital, derivative instruments, increases for securities financing counterparty credit risk and off-balance sheet exposure amount and expressed as a percentage.